Keyu17/MyInvoice/README.md

 # MyInvoice

 Invoice creator app creating invoices and store them into specific files.
-You can add products' name, quantity, and unit prices, this app will calculate the total price (and the tax) for you!
+You can add the products' name, quantity, and unit prices, this app will calculate the total price for you!